FriendsOfSymfony/FOSElasticaBundle/README.md

         clients:
             default: { host: localhost, port: 9200 }
         serializer:
-            callable_class: %classname%
+            callback: callback
-            id: serializer
+            serializer: serializer

-"callable_class" is the class name of a class having a public method serialize($object). "id" is the service id for the actual serializer, e.g. 'serializer' if you're using the JMSSerializerBundle.
+"callback" is the service having a public method serialize($object). "serializer" is the service id for the actual serializer, e.g. 'serializer' if you're using the JMSSerializerBundle.
 If this is configured you can use Elastica_Type::addObject instead of Elastica_Type::addDocument to add data to the index.
+The bundle provides a default implementation with a serializer service id 'serializer' that can be turned on by adding the following line to your config.

+    #app/config/config.yml
+    foq_elastica:
+        serializer: ~

 #### Declare an index